Hold Your Horses: Revelation 6

 So ‘Who paid the Debt’ in the parable about the Good Samaritan?
 I believe JESUS DID!

-Sadly Bible Scholars and Teachers have ignored the meaning behind every other occurrence of the Denaruis coin, taking just one very small portion of a verse in Scripture, which has presented a very poor interpretation and this has ROBBED people of the immense blessing that is in the Black Horse of Revelation 6.
+Sadly Bible Scholars and Teachers have ignored the context in which the Denaruis coin presents itself in Scripture, and instead have taken just one very small portion of a verse to arrive at their conclusions, which has presented an inaccurate interpretation for Denarius Coin of Revelation 6.

 God says in Isaiah 40:12 “Who has held the dust of the earth in a basket, or weighed the mountains on the scales and the hills in a balance?”
 (The earth is precisely balanced or there would be no life, if it were not.)

 Belshazzar scales however were of differing weights.
 God said in Daniel 5:27 Tekel: “You have been weighed on the scales and found wanting.”
-(Belshazzar’s scales were NOT EVENLY BALANCED like those of the Black Horse of Revelation.)
+(Belshazzar’s scales were not even like those of the Black Horse of Revelation.)

 Please check out my video below to see how all of the symbols of the Black Horse convey a consistent message which points to the Atonement/Payment and the Harvest.
 What I find interesting is that the Balances and the Denarius both convey the very same message!